stefanaki/actimanager/README.md

   - Implements multiple scheduling policies for different use cases.
 - **Daemon**
     - A gRPC server that runs on each node as a DaemonSet.
-    - Exposes `Topology` and `CpuPinning` services to interact with each node.
+    - Exposes `Topology` and `CPUPinning` services to interact with each node.
     - Reconciles the resources of the Pods inside each host.
 - **Utility Libraries**:
     - Code-generated clientset, informers, listers for CRD's